Top China talent show suspended after uproar over treatment of late pop star Coco Lee – KION546

 Lee, an enormously influential Chinese American singer and actress, took part in “Sing!
 China” as a judge and mentor in 2022.

-She died in early July aged 48, after a long battle with depression, according to her family.
+She died in early July at age 48, after a long battle with depression, according to her family.

 The controversy erupted last week, when audio recordings surfaced online purported to be of Lee claiming she was mistreated by the show’s production team.